 Remedy

-Mercedes-Benz will notify owners by mail and instruct you to take your vehicle to a dealer to inspect the seat belts.
-They will be replaced, if necessary.
+Mitsubishi will notify owners by mail and instruct you to take your vehicle to a dealer to modify the center seat belt buckle in the second seating row.
+A warning label will also be attached to the right seat base and additional instructions will be added to the owner's manual.

 Safety Risk